soonaverse/dashboard-env/README.md

 COMPOSE_PROFILES="indexer,dashboard,prometheus,grafana,traefik"
 ```

+The `dc-hornet-api-loadbal.yml` compose file enables buffering and ratelimiting for Traefik on the Hornet REST API.
+This allows network errors to retry and seems to be more robust for high loads than the generic Traefik configuration.

 ***This environment is intendeed to be a template implementation for users to borrow ideas from.
 It is based on the current Stardust Hornet configuration which may change and updates to this repository may not be timely.***